sanadu/Titanic-Data-Viz/README.md

 One of the feedback I got was that colors were too bright, and muted colors may be better.
 I chose to mute the colors by choosing pastel shades of red and green.

-Controls/Navigation:
+Controls/Navigation/Layout:

 I visited a number of visualizations on Titanic data set created by Udacity students for their final projects.
 I chose to adopt things that I liked from some of these visualizations.
-I also wanted to present a different approach, chose to ask the reader a specific question and give the user controls that enabled them to answer that question.
+I also wanted to present a different approach, so chose to ask the reader a specific question and give the user controls that enabled them to answer that question.
 This came from what I asked myself during exploration of this dataset in the Intro to data science course.
 From the feedbacks I received,